 How is the course delivered?

-- The courses are only delivered online which offers you the flexibility to organise your time to fit around your professional and personal commitments.
+- The course is delivered online which offers you the flexibility to organise your time to fit around your professional and personal commitments.
 It also saves you the time and expense of travel and classroom attendance

 - Total study time is 3-5 hrs a week (20-30 hours total study over a 7 week period)